hippy0/Differ/README.md

 ### What is it

-Gendiff - it's a cli project for compares two configuration files with yml or json type.
+**Differ** it's a cli project for compares two configuration files with yml or json type and shows a difference between them.

 ### Badges